spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 ----

 **************************
-5.5.
+4.5.
 Physical Items Fields
 **************************

+  * Material designation
+  * Physical composition
+  * Storage capacity
+  * Extent
+  * Side
+  * Playing speed
+  * Track configuration
+  * Playback mode
+  * Equalization
+  * Generations
+  * Tape brand
+  * Sound quality
+  * Physical condition
+  * Conservation
+  * Other physical description
+  * Accompanying material
+  * Other

 **Material Designation:** Assign a Specific Material Designation to the Item.
 The specific material designation identifies the particular class of material to which the item belongs.
 For our scheme, we have identified a set number of material designations that we believe will be the most common within our collections.
-For material designations not found on our list, please consult with the Metadata Task Force.
-[7]_
+For material designations not found on our list, please contact Jason Camlot ((jason.camlot@concordia.ca).
+7]_

   * Reel to Reel
   * Cassette